Sandy Lam: At Least I Still Have You

 After a hiatus lasting years following the birth of her daughter, she re-emerged and released a steady stream of Mandarin albums into the mid-00s, honing her capabilities and continuing to push herself creatively.
-Works during this time included Clang Rose "鏗鏘玫瑰" (1999), critically praised for being avant-garde yet commercially viable, and Sandy Lam's "林憶蓮’S" (2000) which included mega-hit At Least I Still Have You "至少還有你".
+Works during this time included Clang Rose (鏗鏘玫瑰) (1999), critically praised for being avant-garde yet commercially viable, and Sandy Lam's (林憶蓮's) (2000) which included mega-hit At Least I Still Have You (至少還有你).
 A Korean remake of the song, sung by Super Junior-M, a sub-group of the K-Pop band Super Junior, was released on their Me album titled Dangsinigie (당신이기에) in 2008.
-From a lyrical perspective, Sandy took on a greater song-writing role for the first time on Truly… Sandy "原來…林憶蓮" (2001), where she co-wrote four songs.
-In the same year, Sandy appeared as cast member of an Andrew Lloyd Webber concert Masterpiece in Beijing and Shanghai, which also featured West End and Broadway star Elaine Paige and China's all-time best-selling recording artist Kris Phillips.
-In April 2002, she was invited to sing the Mandarin theme song, On My Own "屬於我", when Cameron Mackintosh staged Les Misérables in Shanghai.
+From a lyrical perspective, Sandy took on a greater song-writing role for the first time on Truly… Sandy (原來…林憶蓮) (2001), where she co-wrote four songs.
+In the same year, Lam appeared as cast member of an Andrew Lloyd Webber concert Masterpiece in Beijing and Shanghai, which also featured West End and Broadway star Elaine Paige and China's all-time best-selling recording artist Kris Phillips.
+In April 2002, she was invited to sing the Mandarin theme song, On My Own (屬於我), when Cameron Mackintosh staged Les Misérables in Shanghai.

-In 2005, Sandy released her first Cantonese album in almost ten years: True Colour "本色".
-Following the Mandarin Breathe Me "呼吸" (2006) album, it would be over six years until we heard from Sandy again on record.
+In 2005, Lam released her first Cantonese album in almost ten years: True Colour (本色).
+Following the Mandarin Breathe Me (呼吸) (2006) album, it would be over six years until we heard from Lam again on record.
 Using this time to tour, Sandy also considered next steps for her music.
-From 2009, Sandy slowly began working on an album that she wanted to be different from anything she had done previously.
-Rather than playing safe and being too reliant on other producers and songwriters, Sandy wanted to make a fundamental change to the way she made music.
+From 2009, Lam slowly began working on an album that she wanted to be different from anything she had done previously.
+Rather than playing safe and being too reliant on other producers and songwriters, Lam wanted to make a fundamental change to the way she made music.

 Gaia

-In 2012 Sandy released Gaia "蓋亞".
+In 2012, Lam released Gaia (蓋亞).
 Titled after the Goddess of earth in Greek mythology, the album was boldly experimental in which she experimented with New Age sounds, adding spice to her repertoire.

 Gaia was praised not only as a triumphant comeback, but held up as a landmark album in Mandopop.
 Lauded by critics as a forward-thinking and ground-breaking record, she was awarded four awards at the 24th Golden Melody Awards in 2013, including "Best Mandarin Female Singer" as well as "Best Mandarin Album", "Best Album Producer" and "Best Musical Arranger".

-Sandy continued to challenge herself in other avenues, for example in 2017 she was a surprise entrant in a Hunan Television show Singer 2017, which introduced her as a pop icon to a whole new generation of fans.
+Lam continued to challenge herself in other avenues, for example in 2017 she was a surprise entrant in a Hunan Television show Singer 2017, which introduced her as a pop icon to a whole new generation of fans.

 Re: Workz and In Search of Lost Time

-She returned to Cantopop briefly, harking back to her early days by releasing two albums of cover songs from 1980s Hong Kong, namely Re: Workz (2014) and In Search of Lost Time "陪著我走" (2016), rearranging and adapting the songs to different styles and genres.
+She returned to Cantopop briefly, harking back to her early days by releasing two albums of cover songs from 1980s Hong Kong, namely Re: Workz (2014) and In Search of Lost Time (陪著我走) (2016), rearranging and adapting the songs to different styles and genres.